SnorlaxCansado/hsfinance/README.md

 ## Contact

-For any questions or suggestions, feel free to contact me at: **Gabriel T. H. S. Santos**.
+For any questions or suggestions, feel free to contact me at: **gabrielthss@gmail.com**.